mediabounds/streamdeck-jira/README.md

 ## Configuration
 ### Global settings
 * **Domain** -- the product URL for your Jira organization (i.e. `organization.atlassian.net`)
+* **Type** -- whether your Jira instance is Jira Cloud or Jira Server
 * **Email** -- the email address for your Atlassian account
-* **API Token** -- an API token for your account which can be created at <https://id.atlassian.com/manage-profile/security/api-tokens>.
+* **API Token** -- an API token for your account
+  * For Jira Cloud, this can be created at <https://id.atlassian.com/manage-profile/security/api-tokens>
+  * For Jira Server, you'll need a [Personal Access Token](https://confluence.atlassian.com/enterprise/using-personal-access-tokens-1026032365.html)

 ### JQL Result action
 In addition to the **Global settings**, the JQL Result action also requires: